 The motivations here are clearly not security-based.
 In Israel, border bans and walls are employed not to protect national security, but rather to preserve the supremacy of Jewish citizens in a state self-defined as “Jewish”, while these same practices serve to promote Trump’s agenda of white supremacy in the United States.

-Posted by Ian Greenhalgh on February 22, 2017, With 1268 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on February 22, 2017, With 1272 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.